 Enter the Federal Employer Identification Number (FEIN) of the estate or trust on all schedules.
-If the estate has not yet received its FEIN from the IRS, please use the decedent's social security number with an F following the last digit.
-If a trust has not yet received its FEIN from the IRS, please write "APPLIEDFR" in the space provided.
+Estates with FEINs should leave blank the field for Decedent's Social Security Number.
+If an estate has not yet received its FEIN from the IRS, the preparer should provide the decedent's Social Security Number in this field.
+If a trust has not yet received its FEIN from the IRS, the preparer should write "APPLIEDFR" in the space provided for the FEIN.
 The estate or trust should then send the Department a copy of the notice identifying the assigned FEIN as soon as it is received from the IRS.
 The copy of the notice should be sent to the same address to which any previous returns or extensions were filed.